 Obviously the reader catches an intuitive understanding of the process.
 This is the great advantage of the EPC-method.
 It makes clear, why the method gained quick acceptance from consultants and customers in commercial projects and proves good in daily work.

 On the other hand, a formal syntax for EPCs is lacking up to now.
-Therefore, we propose the following definition 1.2, which we had to reconstruct from the original paper [KNS1991] as well as from examples in the literature.
+Therefore, we propose the following Definition 1.2, which we had to reconstruct from the original paper [KNS1991] as well as from examples in the literature.

 Event-driven process chain (Definition)